Getting a Mortgage Decision in Principle

 If you’re not quite ready for a DIP, we'll email you a link once you've completed the online affordability calculator, so you can do it later.
 This link is available for 30 days.
 At the end of the 30-day period you will have to restart this process.

 Buying a home is a complicated process with all sorts of different elements involved.
-You need have an offer accepted on a property before you can arrange a mortgage.
-But estate agent often won’t put an offer on a home to the seller unless they can be confident the would-be buyer could afford to buy it.
+You need to have an offer accepted on a property before you can arrange a mortgage.
+But estate agents often won’t put an offer on a home to the seller unless they can be confident the would-be buyer could afford to buy it.

 That’s where a mortgage in principle, or Decision in Principle (DIP), comes in.
 A DIP is a way of showing your financial circumstances mean a mortgage lender is likely to approve your mortgage application.
 It gives the seller greater confidence to say yes to an offer.
 It also gives you more confidence of what home you could afford to make an offer on.